Skip to main content

 Create and edit a reconstruction

 You can generate raster and 3D products by creating a reconstruction and processing it in a workspace.
 A reconstruction can use multiple camera sessions and lidar sessions as input as well as region of interest, water body, and correction geometries.
-Processing a reconstruction can generate digital surface model (DSM), True Ortho, DSM mesh, point cloud, and 3D mesh products.
+Processing a reconstruction can generate digital surface model (DSM), true ortho, DSM mesh, point cloud, 3D mesh, and Gaussian splats products.

 Create a reconstruction